JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-samples.md

       <td>-</td>
       <td>-</td>
       <td>-</td>
-      <td><ul><li>Uses Decompose to decouple business logic from the UI and recreates the <a href="https://github.com/android/architecture-components-samples/tree/master/NavigationAdvancedSample">advanced navigation example</a> with Jetpack Compose and Swift UI with a properly working backstack.</li></ul></td>
+      <td><ul><li>Uses Decompose to decouple business logic from the UI and recreates the <a href="https://github.com/android/architecture-components-samples/tree/master/NavigationAdvancedSample">advanced navigation example</a> with Jetpack Compose and SwiftUI with a properly working backstack.</li></ul></td>
 </tr>
 <tr>
       <td>